 How I Work

 I look at your Google presence before I suggest anything.
-The free audit call gives you something useful before you spend a dollar.
+The free Visibility Review gives you something useful in writing before you spend a dollar.
 If the problem is not there, I say so.

 Every engagement starts with a specific, measurable target written into the agreement before signing.
 I am accountable to a number, not a general commitment to "do my best."

 Some things take time in SEO.
 Some things will not work for every organisation.
-I say that plainly in the audit call.
+I say that plainly in the written Review.
 No overpromising to win the engagement.

-Every service has a specific guarantee.
-Miss it and I keep working at no extra cost.
+The Charity Visibility Engine carries five written guarantees, including a full refund of monthly fees at day 90 on request.
 That is not a marketing line.
 It is written into the agreement before anything starts.

 I do not divide my attention between the for-profit and not-for-profit worlds.
 Every system and piece of accumulated knowledge I have is built for the NFP context.